|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Warpath Across the Pacific

-Warpath Across the Pacific is the unit history of the 345th Bombardment Group, the "Air Apaches" World War II Pacific service.
+This review relates to the 4th edition published in 1996.
+Warpath Across the Pacific is the unit history of the 345th Bombardment Group (345th BG) nicknamed the "Air Apaches" World War II Pacific service.
 Others reviews have called this book 'the finest history of an air combat unit ever published' .
 This distinction was earned from twenty years of research by the author, and honed during four editions of updates since it was first publication in 1984.
 The scope of the research and writing go beyond the pilots and missions of the group, to the larger history and details of individual experiences.
 The book is a beautiful, hardcover 8x10 table top volume with dust jacket.
 The art direction and design are equally amazing - providing hundreds of photographs, captions, maps, paintings and detailed appendixes.

 The Book and Text

 The chapters of the text match the 345th's history, begins with the unit's activation on November 11, 1942 as a medium bomber unit at Columbia Army Air Base, South Carolina flying the B-25 Mitchell bomber and the formation of its four squadrons: the 498th, 499th, 500th and 501st.
 Subsequent chapters detail the group's missions to reduce the Japanese airfields and shipping at Wewak and Rabaul.
 It participated in the large raids to Kavieng and New Britain before continuing to missions in Dutch New Guinea, the Philippines, Indochina, Formosa and the blockading of the Japanese coasts.
 The book conclude with the the end of WWII and the group's deactivation on December 10, 1945 at Ie Shima, and brief reactivation as a tactical bombardment wing from 1954 - 1959.